 Proposals for the replacement of these policies are contained within the Minerals and Waste Development Scheme prepared jointly by Derbyshire County Council and Derby City Council.

-Development Plan Monitoring Open or Close
+Development Plan Monitoring (Evidence Base) Open or Close

 The Planning and Compulsory Purchase Act requires the Council to undertake a number of monitoring duties.
 This webpage seeks to pull together the relevant information.